When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 Conclusion

-Overall, the Fiido C21 E-Gravel is a fantastic e-bike that punches well above its weight in terms of value for money, specification, refinement and looks.
+Overall, the Fiido C21 E-Gravel is a fantastic e-bike that punches well above its weight regarding value for money, specification, refinement and looks.
 I was particularly impressed with the silky smooth performance of the Mivice hub motor and torque-sensing assist.

-The relatively small battery will limit long-distance applications for some riders but the bike is so easy to pedal without assist it shouldn’t be too much of a problem.
-I found levels 1 and 2 provided plenty of help on the hills with level 2 being the ‘sweet spot’.
+The relatively small battery will limit long-distance applications for some riders, but the bike is so easy to pedal without assistance that it shouldn’t be too much of a problem.
+I found levels 1 and 2 provided plenty of help on the hills, with level 2 being the ‘sweet spot’.

 Although the C21 is marketed as a gravel e-bike, it does lack some of the credentials to make it a true electric gravel bike.
-The gearing is too high and the derailleur does bounce around on rough surfaces.
-Having said that, the Fiido performed well enough on the rough stuff but I would recommend avoiding large rocks, tree roots and jumps.
+The gearing is too high, and the derailleur does bounce around on rough surfaces.
+The Fiido performed well enough on the rough stuff, but I recommend avoiding large rocks, tree roots and jumps.

-All in all, the Fiido C21 E-Gravel is a great e-bike for the price and I’d have no problem recommending it.
-It’s comfortable, stylish and performs great.
+The Fiido C21 E-Gravel is a great e-bike for the price, and I’d have no problem recommending it.
+It’s comfortable and stylish and performs great.

 Specifications